LEARNAcademy/syllabus/capstone/api-keys.md

 - create a file in the root of the project called `.env`
 - add `/.env` to the `.gitignore` file
 - create a variable in the `.env` file that follows this format: `SECRET_KEY_HERE =`
-- run the command $ `bundle add dotenv-rails` in the terminal

 #### Troubleshooting Tips

-- Is there error on the request or on the response?
+- Is there an error on the request or on the response?
 - Stop and restart the server.

 ---